nunet/device-management-service/types/README.md

 }
 ```

-- `MMDSConfig`: This contains a list of the network configuration parameters defined by` NetworkInterfaces` struct.
+- `types.MMDSConfig`: This contains a list of the network configuration parameters defined by` NetworkInterfaces` struct.
 ```
 type MMDSConfig struct {
 	NetworkInterface []string `json:"network_interfaces"`
 }
 ```

-- `MMDSMsg` `TBD`: This contains the latest metadata of the machine.
+- `types.MMDSMsg` `TBD`: This contains the latest metadata of the machine.
 ```
 type MMDSMsg struct {
 	Latest struct {
 		Metadata struct {
-			models.MMDSMetadata
+			types.MMDSMetadata
 		} `json:"meta-data"`
 	} `json:"latest"`
 }
 ```

-- `MMDSMetadata` `TBD`: This contains the metadata of the machine.
+- `types.MMDSMetadata` `TBD`: This contains the metadata of the machine.
 ```
 type MMDSMetadata struct {
 	NodeId string `json:"node_id"`